 It’s not that you’re not allowed to have debts with a mortgage.
 However it’s likely to mean that mortgage lenders will see you as more of a risk as you’ve got debts to deal with alongside any potential mortgage that they might lend to you.
 So again, good advice is key.

 So it’s pretty unlikely I’ll get a mortgage while on a DMP?

 In a word, maybe!
 If you already own your own home and need to re-finance it’s possible; if you are a first time buyer without a deposit then it’s not.

 While it may be tough to get a new mortgage with a less than perfect credit history it’ll very much depend on your individual situation and what resources you have access to.

 You do need to think carefully though, as if you’re already in debt then taking on a new financial commitment could add to your stress.

 So what should I do?

-The best way to get yourself into a position to get on the property ladder would be to get out of debt as soon as possible.
-If you successfully finish your DMP, you’ll have a blank canvas in terms of monthly commitments and be in a much stronger position to save for a deposit and to afford the mortgage payments once you’ve managed to buy a house.
+The best way to get yourself into a position to get on the property ladder would be to get rid of your debt problem as soon as possible.
+If you successfully finish your DMP you’ll have a blank canvas in terms of monthly commitments and be in a stronger position to save for a deposit, and to afford the mortgage payments once you’ve managed to buy a house.

-Once you get to this stage it’s worth thinking about how to improve your credit rating after a DMP (we’ll be blogging about this in the very near future) as there’s a good chance there’ll still be some negative stuff on your credit history even once the debts are paid off.
+Once you get to this stage it’s worth thinking about how to improve your credit rating after a DMP, as there’s a good chance there’ll still be some negative stuff on your credit history even once the debts are paid off.